Sharesale

 The Recording Industry Association of America (RIAA), representing the labels, views the unregulated creation of AI-generated content as a significant threat.
 They argue that AI-generated tracks could compete with human-made music and disrupt the market for music samples.
 An RIAA spokesperson emphasized the importance of proper licensing in the streaming era, contrasting it with the actions of Suno and Udio.

 These lawsuits follow last year’s actions by major music publishers against AI companies using their music for training purposes.
 The outcome of these cases could set important legal precedents.
-Duncan Crabtree-Ireland, national executive of , criticized the infringement on recorded music and supported legal actions against AI firms like LOVO, accused of misappropriating the voices of actors.
+Duncan Crabtree-Ireland, national executive director of SAG-AFTRA, criticized the infringement on recorded music and supported legal actions against AI firms like LOVO, accused of misappropriating the voices of actors.

 Suno and Udio, founded by former Google Deepmind researchers, offer tools for creating AI-generated tracks for personal and commercial use.
 These tools can produce songs in various styles based on user prompts, raising concerns about the potential for AI-generated music to flood the market and devalue original works.